United States Marine Corps Recruit Training: Ribbon Creek

-Henry W. Hiscock
+Wounding of Henry W. Hiscock

-On 3 January 1976, Private Henry W. Hiscock was shot through the hand by a round from an M16 rifle fired by Sergeant Robert F. Henson from fifty yards away.
+On 3 January 1976, Private Henry W. Hiscock was shot through the hand by a round from an M16 rifle fired by drill instructor Sergeant Robert F. Henson from fifty yards away.
 Henson, attempting to frighten Hiscock, had loaded a blank round into his rifle, stating that he was going to kill Hiscock and then firing the weapon at Hiscock as he ran away.
-Once firing the blank shot, Henson chambered another round believing it also to be blank, but in fact the round was live and struck Hiscock once fired.
+Once firing the blank shot, Henson chambered another round believing it also to be blank, but in fact the round was live and struck Hiscock.
 Later reports indicated that prior to firing the second round, Hiscock had been told by other drill instructors that Henson was seriously intending to kill him and that he had best "say goodbye" to his platoon.

 After the incident, Henson and other drill instructors attempted to cover up what had happened, submitting false reports that Hiscock had cut his hand in the rifle range latrine and also had coerced other recruits who had been on the range that day to stay silent out of fear of reprisal.
-The coverup led to several criminal convictions.
+Henson faced a court martial, at which he pled guilty to eight charges, including the shooting and hazing of Hiscock, and for attempted cover-up of the incident.
+He was given a one-year sentence (of which he would only serve two months), a reduction in rank, and a bad conduct discharge.
+The cover-up led to several criminal convictions.

-Lynn E. McClure
+Death of Lynn E. McClure

-Private Lynn E. McClure died in March 1976 after being beaten during a mock bayonet drill at the Marine Corps Recruit Depot San Diego, leading to accusations of boot camp brutality.
+Private Lynn E. McClure died on 13 March 1976 after being beaten during a mock bayonet drill at Marine Corps Recruit Depot San Diego, on December 5, 1975, leading to accusations of boot camp brutality.
+McClure never regained consciousness after the beating.
+He died in the Veteran's Administration hospital in Houston, Texas.
+An autopsy revealed he had "suffered massive skull and brain damage".

-Jerrod M. Glass

-On 15 November 2007, Sergeant Jerrod M. Glass was sentenced to six months in the brig and was given a bad-conduct discharge for abusing 23 recruits.
-He also received a reduction in rank to private and pay forfeiture.
-He had faced a maximum sentence of 10 years of confinement, dishonorable discharge, reduction in rank and forfeiture of pay and benefits.
+Three drill instructors and a captain faced court martial for his beating and death, with charges including negligent homicide and involuntary manslaughter.
+In addition, a colonel in command of the training regiment and another captain, for "dereliction in the performance of duties", received non-judicial punishment.

+On 29 June 1976, the first drill instructor, Sgt.
+Bronson, was found not guilty on all seven charges, including involuntary manslaughter.
+On 19 July 1976, a second drill instructor, Sgt.
+Wallraff, who was the supervisor of the acquitted drill instructor, was found guilty of "dereliction of duty" as he 'negligently failed to insure' that Bronson 'was experienced in the supervision of pugil stick training and knowledgeable' in the proper procedures."

+In September 1976, the Marine Corps concluded all legal proceedings against those involved.
+Formal reprimands, without discipline, were given to a colonel, two captains, and a drill instructor.
+All the original charges were dismissed or received acquittals.

+Following the McClure's death, the Marine Corps, under the leadership of the commandant, General Louis H. Wilson, initiated changes in recruit training, including improved screening of both drill instructors and recruits.